bullhorn/rest-api-docs/source/includes/entityref/_jobshiftsubmission.md

 # JobShiftSubmission

-Similar to a job submission, shift submissions contain status and allow for a workflow of assigning a candidate to a jobshift without a JobShiftAssignment.
+Similar to a JobSubmission, JobShiftSubmissions contain status and allow for a workflow of assigning a Candidate to a JobShift without a JobShiftAssignment.

 <table>
     <colgroup>